 On January 28, 1986, the club entered the second phase of existence, when it was officially named Silver Creek Country Club, and became a private non-profit corporation under the management of its members.

-Now, in 2018, the Steel Club lives again, with new ownership and direction, the Steel Club team intends to build on past traditions and foster new ones as we embark on this exciting new chapter.
+In 2018, the Steel Club lives again, with new ownership and direction, the Steel Club team intends to build on past traditions and foster new ones as we embark on this exciting new chapter.